awsdocs/amazon-personalize-developer-guide/doc_source/export-data.md

 After you've imported your data, you can export the data in an Interactions, Items, or Users dataset to an Amazon S3 bucket\.
 After exporting a dataset, you can verify and inspect the data that Amazon Personalize uses to generate recommendations, view the user interaction events that you previously recorded in real time, and perform offline analysis on your data\.

-You can choose to export only the data that you imported in bulk \(imported using an Amazon Personalize dataset import job\), only the data that you imported incrementally \(historical and real\-time records imported using the console or the `PutEvents`, `PutUsers`, or `PutItems` operations\), or both\.
+You can choose to export only the data that you imported in bulk \(imported using an Amazon Personalize dataset import job\), only the data that you imported individually \(records imported using the console or the `PutEvents`, `PutUsers`, or `PutItems` operations\), or both\.

 For records that match exactly *for all fields*, Amazon Personalize exports just one record\.
 If two records have the same ID but one or more fields are different, Amazon Personalize includes or removes the records depending on data you choose to export:
 + If you export both bulk and incremental data, Amazon Personalize exports only the newest items with the same ID \(in Items dataset exports\), and only users with the same ID \(in Users dataset exports\)\.
 For Interactions datasets, Amazon Personalize exports all interactions data\.
-+ If you export incremental data only, Amazon Personalize exports all item, user, or interaction data that you imported incrementally, including items or users with the same IDs\.
++ If you export incremental data only, Amazon Personalize exports all item, user, or interaction data that you imported individually, including items or users with the same IDs\.
 Only records that match exactly for all fields are excluded\.
 + If you export bulk data only, Amazon Personalize includes all item, user, or interaction data that you imported in bulk, including items or users with the same IDs\.
 Only records that match exactly for all fields are excluded\.

 To export a dataset, you create a dataset export job\.
 A *dataset export job* is a record export tool that outputs the records in a dataset to one or more CSV files in an Amazon S3 bucket\.
 The output CSV file includes a header row with column names that match the fields in the dataset's schema\.